 - Tall Trivet: To cook multiple dishes at once using the pot-in-pot method, I highly recommend using a tall trivet.
 You can cook curries/rice at the same time.

-- Steamer basket: It prevents the veggies from soaking up too much of the water in the bottom of the pot preventing overcooked, mushy vegetables.
+- Steamer basket: It prevents the veggies from soaking up too much of the water in the bottom of the pot, preventing overcooked, mushy vegetables.

-- Immersion Blender: The immersion blender is very useful while making purees or soups in the Instant pot.
+- Immersion Blender: The immersion blender is very useful while making purees or soups in the Instant Pot.
 It helps you to blend food in the same pot.

-- Oven Mitts: it's useful to handle hot steaming food.
+- Oven Mitts: It's useful to handle hot, steaming food.

 You Might Also Enjoy These Recipe Collections